Odlanier Solís

-Odlanier Solís Fonte (born 5 April 1980) is a Cuban professional boxer.
-He has challenged once for the WBC heavyweight title in 2011, and is a former top-rated contender in that division.
-As an amateur heavyweight, Solis was one of the most celebrated and decorated amateur stars of the 2000s, winning a gold medal at the 2004 Olympics, and three consecutive golds at the World Championships in 2001, 2003, and 2005.
-Odlanier Solís beat Luis Ortiz (Cuban boxer) multiple times in the amateurs, never losing to him.
+Odlanier Solís Fonte (born 5 April 1980) is a Cuban former professional boxer who competed from 2007 to 2016.
+He challenged once for the WBC heavyweight title in 2011.
+As an amateur, he won a gold medal at the 2004 Olympics; 2001, 2003, and 2005 World Championships; 1999, and 2003 Pan American; and 2001 Goodwill Games.

 Amateur career

 His first international success was in 1998, winning the title at the Pan American Juniors championship in Toluca and the Juniors World championship in Buenos Aires.

 In 1999 he won the Cuban championship beating Félix Savón.
 Until 2004 he defended his title five times consecutively.

-In 2005 he switched from heavyweight to super heavyweight and lost in the finale to Michel López Núñez.
+In 2005 he switched from heavyweight to super heavyweight and lost in the final to Michel López Núñez.
 In 2006 he won the title again for a seventh time.

 He was part of the Cuban team that won the 2006 Boxing World Cup.

 His record was 227 victories, 14 losses.
 He never lost at a major event (world championships, Olympics) and beat fellow Cuban Félix Savón in two of their three fights.
 One of those fights was in the Cuban Olympic boxing trial finals in 2000, and the win normally would have allowed Solis to fight in Sydney.
 Savon, however, was the two-time defending Olympic champion and a gold medal would have equaled the record that László Papp of Hungary and countryman Teófilo Stevenson set with three consecutive boxing gold medals.
 Thus, Savon was given the spot over Solis, who did not participate in the Olympics at all.